TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

         'MyVendor\BlogExample\ViewHelpers',
     ];

-In the above example, `blog` is the namespace within Fluid templates, which is resolved to the PHP namespace :php:`\MyVendor\BlogExample\ViewHelpers`.
+In the example above, `blog` is the namespace within Fluid templates, which is resolved to the PHP namespace :php:`\MyVendor\BlogExample\ViewHelpers`.

 .. _handle-additional-arguments: